Photographs of black and white houses of all kinds, links, holiday lets

 Small Business Directory

-All photographs on this site are available for sale.
-Either digital images for commercial use, or as A4 colour prints.
-Click here to mail us for details.
+All photographs of black and white timber frame buildings on this site are available for sale.
+Either as digital images for commercial use, or as marginless A4 high quality colour prints.
+Click to mail us for details.

 The Chequers public house, Etnam Street, Leominster